MISP/misp-packer/README.md

 A VirtualBox image will be generated and stored in the folder *output-virtualbox-iso*.
 You can directly import it in VirtualBox.

+If you want to build an image for VMWare you will need to install it and to use the VMWare builder with the command:

+    $ packer build -only=vmware-iso misp.json

+You can also launch all builders in parallel.

 ### Automatic export to GitHub